cviebrock/eloquent-sluggable/README.md

 ## Installation

-Depending on your version of Laravel, you should install a different version of the package.  **NOTE**: As of version 6.0, the package's version should match the Laravel version.
+Depending on your version of Laravel, you should install a different version of the package.

+> **NOTE:** As of version 6.0, the package's version should match the Laravel version.

 | Laravel Version | Package Version |
 |:---------------:|:---------------:|